Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

-where $N_{SS}$($N_{OS}$) is the total number of $\DY$ events reconstructed with same-sign (opposite-sign) electrons.
-The probabilities are measured in data and MC using tag-and-probe method.
+The charge of the particle track matched to the EM cluster is used to determine if the EM cluster is associated to an electron or positron and to classify the event as forward or backward.
+The charge misidentification probability is given by the number of $\DY$ events reconstructed with same-sign as a proportion of the total number of $\DY$ events.
+The probabilities are measured in data and MC.
 The charge of electrons and positrons reconstructed in the MC is randomly changed to match the misidentification probability in the data averaged over $p_T$ spectrum of electrons.
 In the CC region the average charge misidentification rate in data is about $0.3\%$, whereas in the EC region it varies from 1\% at $|\eta_{\text{det}}|=1.5$ to 10\% at $|\eta_{\text{det}}|=3.0$.
 The statistical uncertainty of the measured charge misidentification rate is included as a systematic uncertainty.